 ★ Take over every social media platform

 Social media is the best way to reach the maximum number of customers without even having their information.
-There are currently more 3.6 billion social media users across the world
+There are currently more than 3.6 billion social media users across the world

 Platforms like Facebook, Instagram, and Pinterest bring the most filtered traffic as Google displays the ads to the people who have already been looking for the product of the same category that you deal in on a priority basis.